mendix/docs/content/appstore/connectors/box.md

 ## 4 Developing This App Store Component

-This connector was built with the Eclipse IDE Neon.

-We use [SemVer](http://semver.org/) for versioning.
+This connector was built with the Eclipse IDE Neon, and [SemVer](http://semver.org/) is used for versioning.

 To contribute to the development of this connector, follow these steps: